 Accelerated Loss of Mains Change Programme

 The accelerated loss of mains change programme is an industry-wide project that is taking place across Great Britain (not Northern Ireland).
 It is being run by the National Grid and Network Operators (DNOs).
-After some delay, it is now due to commence in late October 2019.
+After some delay, it is now open for applications.

 The purpose of the programme is to update Loss of Mains (LoM) protection for renewable electricity generators with a view to reducing the risk of needless tripping.
 The approach taken to achieve this aim is to relax the RoCoF limits (rate-of-change-of-frequency) on the grid.